Open Up Your Home to Fascinating Possibilities with Today’s Door Choices

 Bright hues too bold for your front and rear doors?
 How about a splash of color on your interior doors to start your interior door makeover?

-A set of three-panel glass doors separate the living area from the family room (left) of this two-story Florida-style home.
-The reddish brown wood works well with the beige paint of the interior (Plan # 107-1015).
+A set of three-panel glass doors separate the living area from the family room (top) of this two-story Florida-style home.
+Above, the reddish brown wood works well with the beige paint of the interior (Plan # 107-1015).
 The white closet door “peeping” through the tall, arched hallway comes into focus with the burnt orange walls of this Acadian home (Plan # 142-1090).

 In addition to colors, there are a variety of designs and materials for interior doors.
 There is solid wood, stained or painted; medium-density fiberboard; or luan, a plywood product made from the lauan tree, which is native to several Southeast Asian countries.